 A quarterly report of the amounts expended under the fund's Shareholder Services Plan, and the purposes for which such expenditures were incurred, must be made to the board for its review.
-In addition, the Shareholder Services Plan provides that material amendments of the Shareholder Services Plan must be approved by the board and by the board members who are Independent Board Members and have no direct or indirect financial interest in the operation of the Shareholder Services Plan, by vote cast in person at a meeting called for the purpose of considering such amendments.
+In addition, the Shareholder Services

+Plan provides that material amendments of the Shareholder Services Plan must be approved by the board and by a majority of the board members who are Independent Board Members and have no direct or indirect financial interest in the operation of the Shareholder Services Plan, by vote cast in person at a meeting called for the purpose of considering such amendments.
 The Shareholder Services Plan is subject to annual approval by such vote of the board members cast in person at a meeting called for the purpose of voting on the Shareholder Services Plan.
-The Shareholder Services Plan is terminable at any time by vote of a majority of the board members who are Independent Board Members in the operation of the Shareholder Services Plan.
+The Shareholder Services Plan is terminable at any time by vote of a majority of the board members who are Independent Board Members and have no direct or indirect financial interest in the operation of the Shareholder Services Plan.